 - if you have set any product-specific shipping in your store.
 For this, go to Ecwid control panel → Catalog → Products, open details of a product for which you get unexpected rates at checkout, click on the Tax and Shipping tab on the product editing page and check your settings there.

-- whether you’ve added a shipping markup or a handling fee;
+- whether you’ve added a shipping markup;

 - if you’ve connected your store to your own account with a carrier for negotiated automatic rates or if you use our default account with the carrier and receive standard rates.